julzaza/wildwitchherbs/_posts/2026-01-18-balkan-spring-herbal-rites.md

 Women — particularly **babe, vračare, and village herbalists** — passed these rules orally, not in books.

+This caution extended beyond the Balkans — forming part of a global pattern of early plant restraint explored in **[Spring Equinox Foraging](/spring-equinox-foraging-folklore/)**, where the first greens were approached as threshold medicines rather than simple food.

 Spring herbs governed three main needs:

 1. Love and marriage